salesforce/lwc-rfcs/text/0000-partial-template.md

 ## Adoption strategy

-Since this is not a breaking change an an enhancement the adoption should be smooth as devs are informed this feature was added and can now reorganize existing templates.
+Since this is not a breaking change and purely an enhancement to an existing syntax developers adoption will be optional.
+If they decide to reorganize existing components they'll go in with expectations partials are the way going forward to make complex templates more readable.

-In the examples above we may want to recommend reoganization of existing components if one was currently nesting components.
+In the examples above we may want to recommend reoganization of existing components if one was currently heavily nesting components.

 # How we teach this